 Substance Education and Awareness

 On Nov.
-17, 2015 council approved a motion to authorize the city manager to release a Request for Proposals (RFP) for integrated substance abuse prevention education programs, including recreational marijuana, aimed at children, youth and families.
-Research and development of the program resulted in the following goals, principles and desired outcomes for the Substance Education and Awareness (SEA) Program.
-SEA is funded by Ordinance 7916, an excise and sales and use tax on recreational marijuana to offset some of the indirect costs of recreational marijuana.
+17, 2015 council authorized the city manager to release a Request for Proposals (RFP) for integrated substance abuse prevention education programs, including recreational marijuana, aimed at children, youth and families.
+In 2016 the city executed a five-year contract with Boulder County Community Services (BCCS) to implement the Substance Education and Awareness (SEA) program.
+Through the SEA program, the city hoped to achieve four basic goals:

 - Widespread community distribution and awareness of information and programs developed;

-- Shift community perceptions of risk associated with substance use, including the impact of drugs, alcohol, recreational marijuana, and abuse of prescription medications on children, youth;
+- Shift community perceptions of risk associated with substance use, including the impact of drugs, alcohol, recreational marijuana, and abuse of prescription medications on children and youth;

 - Prevent/reduce youth abuse of alcohol and recreational drugs including marijuana; and